tinymce/tinymce-docs/plugins/annotations.md

 ## Retrieving All Annotations for a Particular Annotation Name

-Lastly, the annotator API allows you to retrieve an object of all of the uids for a particular annotation type (e.g. alpha), and the nodes associated with those uids.
+The Annotator API allows you to retrieve an object of all of the uids for a particular annotation type (e.g. alpha), and the nodes associated with those uids.
 For example, to retrieve all `alpha` annotations, we would use this code:

 ```js
 var annotations = editor.annotator.getAll('alpha');